raw-lab/MetaCerberus/README.md

 ### Multiprocessing / Multi-Computing with RAY

-MetaCerberus uses Ray for distributed processing.
+MetaCerberus uses HydraMPP for distributed processing.
 This is compatible with both multiprocessing on a single node (computer) or multiple nodes in a cluster.
 MetaCerberus has been tested on a cluster using Slurm <https://github.com/SchedMD/slurm>.

-A script has been included to facilitate running MetaCerberus on Slurm.
-To use MetaCerberus on a Slurm cluster, setup your slurm script and run it using sbatch.
+*note the extra flag "--hydraMPP-slurm $SLURM_JOB_NODELIST" when running MetaCerberus.
+HydraMPP uses this to setup the SLURM jobs.

 ```bash
 sbatch example_script.sh